bestmustard/Determinants-of-Political-Support-in-the-United-States/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Reproducibility

+Scripts are included in the /scripts folder to download the data from dataverse, clean it, and upload it into the /data folder.
+The paper markdown file uses the analysis_data.csv file directly from this folder.

 ## Statement on LLM usage